 1. Identifying Fibers

 For medical device, electronics and other similar manufacturers, particle or fiber contamination can prevent products from functioning properly or pose potential safety risks.
-FTIR analysis is able to identify small particles or fiber contaminants quickly and with minimal or no damage to the sample.
+FTIR testing is able to identify small particles or fiber contaminants quickly and with minimal or no damage to the sample via fiber analysis.
 Once the contaminants are identified, the source can then be located and eliminated.

 As an example, a medical device company discovered unknown fibers in its plastic packaging trays.
 FTIR analysis was able to identify those fibers as a cellulose-based cardboard.
 The company was then able to trace the fibers back to cardboard dividers that were being used on the processing line and switch to new dividers.